If you’re pregnant, or suspect you might be pregnant, below is a handy list of pregnancy symptoms week by week.

 Bingo!
 Sperm met egg and you’re pregnant.

-It’s unlikely you’ll know if you’re pregnant yet… that is, until the fertilised egg settles into your uterus and starts secreting the pregnancy hormone, hCG.
+It’s unlikely you’ll know if you’re pregnant yet… that is, until the fertilized egg settles into your uterus and starts secreting the pregnancy hormone, hCG.

 You might notice cervical mucus and your cervix feels soft rather than firm.